foundry-vtt-community/wiki.js/development/api/applicationv2.md

 ```

 There are much less verbose implementations of the above code - the whole thing is theoretically doable in a single line - but for clarity this example does each piece step-by-step.

+### Tabs

+There's a handy Foundry-provided template for tabs at `templates/generic/tab-navigation.hbs` you may want to use.

+> Stub
+> This section is a stub, you can help by contributing to it.

 ### Text Enrichment